elbart/blog/content/2022-05-31-rust-enums-and-traits.md

 1. provide different operations for `create_table` and `alter_table`,
 2. support different sql dialects (e.g. postgres, mysql, mssql).

-In the following sections, I will discuss the currently implemented Trait approach and will compare it to my first attempt of using Enums.
+In the following sections, I will discuss the currently implemented trait approach and will compare it to my first attempt of using Enums.

 # Traits vs. Enums